SzEmil/PokeStudio/README.md

-# poke-dex
+# PokeStudio
-Pokemon Application where users can browse their favorite pokemons, view detailed information about them.
-Additionally, upon registration, users receive access to their own Pokédex where they can store unique Pokemon cards obtained from packs.
-The cards will be used for battling against an AI opponent to win coins, which can be used to purchase packs.
-In future updates, features such as packs containing Pokemon, a shop for buying cards, and a user-versus-AI duel system will be added.
+The PokéStudio is not just an ordinary Pokedex app you've seen multiple times.
+It goes beyond that, allowing users to browse their favorite Pokémon, access detailed information, and more.
+Upon registration, users gain access to their personal Pokédex, a storage for unique Pokémon cards obtained from packs.
+These cards play a crucial role in battling against an AI opponent, earning coins to purchase additional packs.
+Exciting updates are planned, including Pokémon packs, a card shop, and a user-versus-AI duel system.